3lpsy/boucanpy/README.md

 ## Building and Running

+Make sure the environment is set appropriate for building.
 As of now the project can only automatically build for development.
 The build system uses docker and docker-compose to raise multiple services which the application requires.

 ### Building the Containers